UMich-CURLY/cheetah_inekf_lcm/README.md

 ./cheetah_estimator
 ```
 3. Use `lcm-logplayer-gui` to play the recorded lcm messages from the robot, or try the code on the mini-cheetah robot!

-## Get data for testing:
+## Try the demo data for testing:

 ## Some helpful functions :
 1. Two formats of path *.txt* file will be saved.
 One is in kitti format, and the other is in tum format.
-You can use (evo)[https://github.com/MichaelGrupp/evo] to visualize the result.
+You can use [evo](https://github.com/MichaelGrupp/evo) to visualize the result.
 The command will be like:
 ```
 evo_traj tum *_tum.txt -p
 ```